CiscoDevNet/ODL-Cluster-App/README.md

   }
 }
 ```
+# Anomoly Note 1: PendingTxCommitQueueSize - if this is growing then commits are backing up, either the shard is taking too long to process something or transactions are failing to replicate to the followers (seen both issues).
+Can be presented in shard display with some sort of visual notification indicating problem.

+# Anomoly Note2: Under well-behaved operation where commits are replicating to all nodes, LastIndex == LastApplied == CommitIndex == each follower's matchIndex.
+Also ReplicatedToAllIndex == LastApplied - 1, InMemoryJournalLogSize == 1.
+However CommitIndex and LastApplied should still progress.

 ## GUI
 The application can be started from karaf and will be based on the DLUX UI framework.
 The figure below is a mockup placeholder for teh cluster application and console GUI.